jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarms.md

 ### Save to Template

 Optionally, save this configuration to a template.
 Where a template has been selected to configure you will also see options to **Delete** or **Rename** the template.
-For more information on Templates, see Configuration templates.
+For more information, see [Configuration templates][enterprise_cfgmonitor_templates].

 ## Close the dialog